inttter/iinter.me/content/better-links-markdown.md

 [git]: https://git-scm.com
 ```

 It now looks **much cleaner** in code, and is also **easier to maintain**, since you don't need to manually go through and edit each hyperlink which uses that link.
-Capitalisation also **does not matter** when using link definitions.
-You can just define it in one place with any capitalisation and update the link in the link definition only.
+Capitalization also **does not matter** when using link definitions.
+You can just define it in one place with any capitalization and update the link in the link definition only.
 This particular approach also becomes quite useful when dealing with **lengthy URLs** or when you have **dead links** in your markup that are used multiple times throughout multiple places.

 <div style="padding: 0.8rem 1rem; background-color: #262626; border-radius: 0.375rem; font-size: 0.96rem; display: flex; align-items: center; color: #d4d4d8; margin-top: 20px; margin-bottom: 20px;">
     <strong style="margin-right: 0.8rem;">🧠</strong>